kukuhpx/bsexercise/README.md

 #### **BOOTSTRAP EXERCISE**
-*The repokfsitory for Bootstrap exercise, there is a DEV NOTES to note all important things here.
-The repo was also included the GIT COMMAND and GITHUB COMMAND for additional purpose.*
+*The repository for Bootstrap exercise.*
 #### **GIT COMMAND**
+*Use these some command to use Git.*
 1. Checking GIT Version:
     > git -v
 2. Creating a New GIT Repo: